Lieb-Schultz-Mattis Theorem for 1D Quantum Magnets with Antiunitary Translation and Inversion Symmetries

 Here the presence of $a$ reflects the fact that the translation symmetry is not $\mathbb{Z}_2$-cyclic on the lattice.

 We now discuss the anomalies in the above symmetries.
 First, since the TR symmetry can be realized in a $\mathbb{Z}_2\times\mathbb{Z}_2$ or SO$(3)$ invariant lattice model {as an on-site symmetry, e.g., in} the spin-$1/2$ Heisenberg model, there is no mixed anomaly between these two symmetries in the low-energy field theory~\cite{anomaly}.
-On the other hand, $T_1$ or $I_1$ has a ($\mathbb{Z}_2$-valued) mixed anomaly with the spin-rotation symmetry $\mathbb{Z}_2\times\mathbb{Z}_2$ or SO$(3)$, due to the fact that $T_1$ or $I_1$ is broken when the $\mathbb{Z}_2\times\mathbb{Z}_2$ or SO$(3)$ global symmetry is gauged~\cite{Metlitski:2018aa,Yao:2019aa, Lin-Hsieh-Yao-Oshikawa22}.
-This implies that $T_2=T_1\times\text{TR}$ or $I_2=I_1\times\text{TR}$ must also have a mixed anomaly with $\mathbb{Z}_2\times\mathbb{Z}_2$ or SO$(3)$~\cite{Lin-Hsieh-Yao-Oshikawa22}.
-There are also mixed anomalies between $T_1$ and TR and between $R^\pi_z$ and $R^\pi_x\cdot I_1$, detected by the breaking of $T_1$ or $R^\pi_z$ on a crosscap state~\cite{Cho:2015aa} or a non-orientable spacetime~\cite{Sulejmanpasic:2018aa} where the orientation-reversing symmetry TR or $R^\pi_x\cdot I_1$ is gauged.
-Moreover, $I_2$ has an 't Hooft anomaly by itself.
-This is evident from the modular non-invariance of the $I_2$-orbifolded theory~\cite{Gepner:1986aa, Furuya:2017aa, EuclideanI2}, a consequence of the bulk-boundary correspondence in the 2d $I_2$-protected crystalline topological phase mentioned in the previous section.
+On the other hand, $T_1$ or $I_1$ has a ($\mathbb{Z}_2$-valued) mixed anomaly with the spin-rotation symmetry $\mathbb{Z}_2\times\mathbb{Z}_2$ or SO$(3)$, due to the fact that $T_1$ or $I_1$ is broken when the $\mathbb{Z}_2\times\mathbb{Z}_2$ or SO$(3)$ global symmetry is gauged~\cite{Metlitski:2018aa,Yao:2019aa, Li:2024aa}.
+This implies that $T_2=T_1\times\text{TR}$ or $I_2=I_1\times\text{TR}$ must also have a mixed anomaly with $\mathbb{Z}_2\times\mathbb{Z}_2$ or SO$(3)$~\cite{Li:2024aa}.
+There are also mixed anomalies between $T_1$ and TR and between $R^\pi_z$ and $R^\pi_x\cdot I_1$, detected by the breaking of $T_1$ or $R^\pi_z$ on a crosscap state~\cite{Cho:2015aa} or a nonorientable spacetime~\cite{Sulejmanpasic:2018aa} where the orientation-reversing symmetry TR or $R^\pi_x\cdot I_1$ is gauged.
+Moreover, $I_2$ has an 't Hooft anomaly by itself from the modular noninvariance of the $I_2$-orbifolded theory~\cite{Gepner:1986aa, Furuya:2017aa, EuclideanI2}.
+Alternatively assuming a field-theoretical description, we notice that $I_2$ is $\pi$-angle spacetime rotation that is \textit{orientation-preserving}, thereby associated with a \textit{unitary} $\mathbb{Z}_2$~\cite{Thorngren:2018aa}.
+Its ingappability can be attributed to the nontrivial element of $H^3(\mathbb{Z}_2,\text{U}(1))=\mathbb{Z}_2$ (which signifies the role of double orientation flippings since $H^3(\mathbb{Z}_2^T,\text{U}(1))=\mathbb{Z}_1$), compared with a conventional LSM ingappability by, e.g., $\mathbb{Z}^T_2\times\mathbb{Z}$.

+By similar considerations in two dimensions, we conjecture ingappabilities by a single antiunitary inversion with a half-integral spin at the center.
+We expect it is essential in quantum-phase identifications~\cite{Yu:2024aa}.